 What Will the National Nurse for Public Health Do?

 This seems to be the biggest stumbling block for groups that want to remain neutral or who are opposed to the National Nurse Act.
 We ask everyone to read the bill before deciding an endorsement to the National Nurse Act.
 So man people have made false assumptions on what they think the bill will accomplish because they haven’t taken the time to read the legislation.
-Please take a few minutes to read the National Nurse Act, so you know for yourself what the bill states.

 The current duties and responsibilities of the current Chief Nurse Officer are retained, except preparing a biennium report on the nursing category of the Commissioned Corps of the USPHS.
 As a national advocate for nursing actions, the Chief Nurse Officer will continue to champion public health in all communities, but this unique designation National Nurse for Public Health, will not only highlight and this nurse leader’s work but also the importance of the entire USPHS.